JeanetObierna/Hi_BSIT-2-2/README.md

 # HI, BSIT 2-2!

-This is my very frist repository in Integrative Programming Technologiesg
+This is my very frist repository in Integrative Programming Technologies